Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: HV approximation for large Gaussian spatial data

 For all Vecchia approximations, the assumed conditional independence implies a sparse Cholesky factor of the precision matrix \citep[e.g.,][Prop.~3.3]{Datta2016,Katzfuss2017a}.
-The conditional-independence assumption made in our HV approximation also implies a sparse Cholesky factor of the covariance matrix, which is in contrast to many other formulations of the Vecchia approximation: \begin{proposition} For the HV approximation in \eqref{eq:vecchia-approx}, we have $\hat p(\bx) = \normal_n(\bx|\bfmu,\hat\bfSigma)$.
-Define $\bL = \chol(\hat\bfSigma)$ and $\bU = \rchol(\hat\bfSigma^{-1}) = \bP \chol( \bP\hat\bfSigma^{-1}\bP)\,\bP$, where $\bP$ is the reverse-ordering permutation matrix. \begin{enumerate} \item For $i\neq j$: \begin{enumerate} \item $\bL_{i,j} = 0$ unless $x_j \in \condset_i$ \item $\bU_{j,i} = 0$ unless $x_j \in \condset_i$ \end{enumerate} \item $\bU = \bL^{-\top}$ \end{enumerate} \end{proposition} The proof relies on Claim \ref{claim:cond-indep}.
+The conditional-independence assumption made in our HV approximation also implies a sparse Cholesky factor of the covariance matrix, which is in contrast to many other formulations of the Vecchia approximation.
+Let $\mathcal{N}(\bx|\bfmu, \bfSigma)$ denote the density of a normal distribution with mean $\bfmu$ and covariance matrix $\bfSigma$ evaluated at $\bx$. \begin{proposition} For the HV approximation in \eqref{eq:vecchia-approx}, we have $\hat p(\bx) = \normal_n(\bx|\bfmu,\hat\bfSigma)$.
+Define $\bL = \chol(\hat\bfSigma)$ and $\bU = \rchol(\hat\bfSigma^{-1}) = \bP \chol( \bP\hat\bfSigma^{-1}\bP)\,\bP$, where $\bP$ is the reverse-ordering permutation matrix. \begin{enumerate} \item For $i\neq j$: \begin{enumerate} \item $\bL_{i,j} = 0$ unless $x_j \in \condset_i$ \item $\bU_{j,i} = 0$ unless $x_j \in \condset_i$ \end{enumerate} \item $\bU = \bL^{-\top}$ \end{enumerate} \end{proposition} The proof relies on Remark \ref{remark:cond-indep}.
 All proofs can be found in Appendix \ref{app:proofs}.
 Proposition \ref{prop:same-sparsity-factors} says that the Cholesky factors of the covariance and precision matrix implied by a HV approximation are both sparse, and $\bU$ has the same sparsity pattern as $\bL^{\top}$.
 An example of this pattern is shown in Figure \ref{fig:sparsity-pattern}.
-Furthermore, because $\bL = \bU^{-\top}$, we can quickly compute one of these factors given the other, as described in Section \ref{sec:vecchia-complexity} below.
+Furthermore, because $\bL = \bU^{-\top}$, we can quickly compute one of these factors given the other, as described in Section \ref{sec:vecchia-complexity} below (see the proof of Proposition \ref{prop:complexity-vf}).